Vishalpatle913/PRODIGY_WD_01/README.md

 - ✅ *Tech Stack Used*
   - *HTML5* → For structuring the page
-  - *CSS3* → For styling and responsiveness
+  - *CSS* → For styling and responsiveness
-  - *JavaScript* → For adding interactivity

 ---